-sensitivities or gut issues.
-FITNESS PROFESSIONAL NUTRITIONAL ADVISOR/NRN (CERTIFICATE IV IN NUTRITION) ACCREDITED PRACTISING DIETITIAN CLIENT QUE R Y: 'Are you able to provide me w?' vith a meal plan designed around meeting specific macronutrient WITHIN SCOPE RESPONSE: Unfortunately not.
-In order to calculate specific macronutrient requirements, you would need to see a Health Professional trained in this area, such as an Accredited Practising Dietitian.
+sensitivities or gut issues. scope of practice.
+FITNESS PROFESSIONAL NUTRITIONAL ADVISOR/NRN (CERTIFICATE IV IN NUTRITION) ACCREDITED PRACTISING DIETITIAN CLIENT QUE R Y: 'Are you able to provide me w?' rith a meal plan designed around meeting specific macronutrient WITHIN SCOPE RESPONSE: Unfortunately not.
+In order to calculate specific macronutrient requirements, you would need to see a health professional trained in this area, such as an APD.
 Yes, certainly.
 I can help you calculate not only your macronutrient requirements, but we can take a look at your total energy requirements, taking into account any goals you may have, such as weight loss, muscle gain or weight maintenance.
 From here, I can help create a meal plan to meet your individual needs.
 Yes, absolutely.
 In order to create a meal plan to suit your specific macronutrient requirements, I would need to get a thorough understanding of your history first, taking into account recent pathology results, current medical conditions, family history of medical conditions and prescribed medications.
 From here, I can calculate your specific energy and macronutrient requirements to create a meal plan to meet your individual needs.
 OUTSIDE SCOPE RESPONSE: Yes, certainly.
 I can help you calculate not only your macronutrient requirements, but we can take a look at your total energy requirements, taking into account any goals you may have, such as weight loss, muscle gain or weight maintenance.
+From here, I can help create a meal plan to meet your individual needs.
 Yes, absolutely.
 In order to create a meal plan to suit your specific macronutrient requirements, I would need to get a thorough understanding of your history first, taking into account recent pathology results, current medical conditions, family history of medical conditions and prescribed medications.
-NOT APPLICABLE As Dietitians are professionally trained, there is unlikely to be a time when this would be outside of their scope of practice.
-NOTE: Creating a meal plan based around the client's self-calculated macronutrient requirements, despite knowing that the requirements meet your individual needs.
+From here, I can calculate your specific energy and macronutrient NOT APPLICABLE As dietitians are trained in providing medical nutrition therapy, there is unlikely to be a situation in which this would be outside of their scope of practice.
+NOTE: Creating a meal plan based around the client's self-calculated macronutrient requirements, despite knowing that the requirements are not meeting their nutritional requirements to create a meal plan to meet your individual needs.